aldas/phpmodbus/README.md

 **NOTE: This is a fork to fix & update the library code (and code alone).**

-> **What's new**
+##What's new

->
+* This fork adds a namespace and fixes issues encountered when porting to PHP 7
-> This fork adds a namespace and fixes issues encountered when porting to PHP 7, fixes old MS Windows specific tests
+* Fixes/replaces old MS Windows specific tests

 ## Implemented features